mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 (1) was trivial with the new vendor.
 We can see in real-time whether they've fulfilled the order already, so that part was easy.
 And when we update the shipping address, it updates on their end within seconds.

 (2) was a little trickier.
 Currently, we just add a comment in Shopify on the order, like, "Hold while I work through an issue with this customer."
 The extra note stands out and.
 The problem was that Shipstation doesn't import comments from Shopify.
 I first tried adding a tag to the order called `paused` and asked if Shipstation could see that.
 It could, but our 3PL partner couldn't build an automation around it.
 And then, poking around Shopify, I noticed a "hold fulfillment" button.

-### "Everyone just gives us their admin password"

-It's turning out to be harder than I thought to integrate with 3PLs.
-Our eCommerce platform is Shopify, one of the most popular platforms in the US.
-I thought surely that every 3PL would have an easy

-Shipstation seems like the more modern solution.

-The person who does it has to have special privileges on both the Shipstation account and the Shopify account.
-I couldn't link the accounts because I didn't have credentials to the 3PL's Shipstation account.
-They couldn't do it because they didn't have admin rights on my Shopify account.

-### Should we pay $150 to ship this $50 order?

-The customer was in Australia, where shipping is very expensive.
-TinyPilot receives DHL shipping discounts through Shopify that reduced the postage to $50.
-But our 3PL has a separate deal with DHL, so DHL was charging them $150 for the same shipment.
-The customer only paid $50 in postage and $50 for the product, so our profit on the sale would be -$50 without even considering parts and labor.

-Taking a $100 hit on shipping obviously wasn't something I want to do regularly, so we had to figure out a solution.
-Again, I asked, "What do your other customers do?"

-They said their other customers either offer free shipping or set flat pricing per country that's independent of the size of the order.
-I was open to that, but I wasn't looking forward to going country by country figuring out.
-With flat pricing, we also lose out if someone orders 10 items because they'd still be paying the shipping fee for a single item, but if they're spending $3-4k on an order, I'm fine losing $100 on postage.

-They said I had to upgrade my account.
-I had to go from my $105/month Shopify plan to a whopping $399/month plan, making Shopify TinyPilot's most expensive cloud service.
-I make some of my money back because the high-tier plan reduces credit card fees by 0.2%.
-Using TinyPilot's revenue from last year, the fee discounts would have translated to about $2k less in credit card processing fees, so I'm at least getting back some of the $4,800/year I'm spending on this ridiculous plan.

-### Why do I feel like the first Shopify client?

-For the integration, I was surprised it was so complicated.
-I asked why they didn't have a process for integrating Shipstation, and they said that everyone else just hands over their admin password.
-She said most of their clients don't consider themselves highly technical, so they're not as concerned with password sharing.

-Another issue we ran into was real-time shipping costs.
-Currently, if you purchase a TinyPilot product, the Shopify checkout flow shows you

 ## How elastic is the demand for TinyPilot?